 The Sunday classes in the temple or Gurudwara…

 Attending religious recitals even if you don’t understand what the priest is saying….

-Growing up in India – you are amongst your own kind; you are emerged in your own culture.
-As a a child in India, the social values are spoon-fed over the years; you are surrounded by your own skin color; you are the majority.
+Growing up in India – you are amongst your own kind; you are immersed in your own culture.
+As a child in India, the social values are spoon-fed over the years; you are surrounded by your own kind; you are the majority.
 No confusion, no duplicity.

 Living abroad however, our culture at home is often different than the culture on the street.
 We are dealing with a multicultural society.
-Our social settings totally different and multidimensional.
-As a kid growing up, we adapt to the surroundings, to the society we grow up in.
+Our social settings are totally different and multidimensional.
+As a kid growing up, we adapt to the surroundings, to the society we grow-up in.

 Growing up in American or any other Western society, the Indian American families tend to hold on to the inherited culture and Indian social values much more closely.
 The parents cling to the carried-over traditions from India, holding on to the Indian roots very dearly.
 The Indian families make a very conscious effort to instill the Indian values into their kids.
 Continue reading “Indian values or right values?”